MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/LAB_01_provision_registry_azure_kubernetes_service.md

 + Exercise 3: Deploy container images to Azure Kubernetes Service.
 + Exercise 4: Review the deployment and deprovision all resources.

-In this exercise you provision Azure Container Registry and Azure Kubernetes Service resources.
+In this lab you provision Azure Container Registry and Azure Kubernetes Service resources.
 ## Exercise 1: Provision Azure Container Registry (ACR) and Azure Kubernetes Service (AKS)
 In this exercise, you will create an Azure Container registry and an AKS cluster.
 >**Note**: To complete this lab you will need an [Azure subscription](https://azure.microsoft.com/free/).